Bidisa-biswas/Interest-rate-data-pipeline/ecb-interest-rate-crawler/README.md

 Respectful Crawling: Built-in delays and proper browser cleanup

-📊 Output Format
+## Output Format
-The crawler generates a CSV file with structured interest rate data:
+The crawler generates a CSV file with structured interest rate data

-Column	Description	Example
-date	Announcement date	2024-12-12 main_refinancing_rate	ECB main refinancing rate	4.50 deposit_facility_rate	Deposit facility rate	4.00
-url	Source press release URL	https://www.ecb.europa.eu/... extracted_at	Timestamp of data extraction	2024-12-30T14:30:00 🎯 Project Purpose
+## Project Purpose
-This implementation serves as a practical demonstration of:
+### This implementation serves as a practical demonstration of:

 Web scraping and browser automation